 When it comes to speed, it’s usually a commodity rather than a requirement.
 Sure, there are certain situations and scenarios where speed is very important, but most of the time slow transactions are nothing more than a nuisance.

 The fees that the cryptocurrency trading platform offers are also quite important.
 There are a lot of exchanges out there that are just waiting to scam people, especially newcomers of the industry that might not know what the standard prices are.

-Changelly, on the other hand, offers a flat 0,5% transaction fee but allows payment in fiat currencies (you buy ETH and then buy EOS with that).
+Changelly offers a flat 0,25% transaction fee and allows payment in fiat currencies (you buy ETH and then buy EOS with that).
 Again, it’s completely preferential - some people prefer to pay a higher fee for the ability to do things the simple and old-fashioned way, while others don’t mind spending a bit of time and saving some money in the process.